- High altitude panoramas with some of Peru’s highest mountains

 - Trek type: Akilpo Pioneered – Akilpo Service

 - Difficulty Grade: Moderate – Difficult

-Certainly one of the most spectacular treks that Akilpo offers with views taken taking in Peru’s highest mountain, Nevado Hauscarán (6,768m) surrounded by some of the highest in the Cordillera Blanca like the peaks of the Huandoy Massif, which includes the two Pisco peaks, Nevado Chopicalqui, and the Nevados Chacraraju and Yanapaccha.
-In addition to that, visiting some the the most well-known lakes in the Cordillera Blanca i.e. Laguna 69 and the lakes of Llanganuco.
+Certainly one of the most spectacular treks that Akilpo offers with views taken taking in Peru’s highest mountain, Nevado Hauscarán (6,768m) surrounded by some of the highest in the Cordillera Blanca like the peaks of the Huandoy Massif, which includes the two Pisco peaks, Nevado Chopicalqui and the Nevados Chacraraju and Yanapaccha.
+In addition to that, visiting some of the most well-known lakes in the Cordillera Blanca i.e. Laguna 69 and the lakes of Llanganuco.

 Heading off on our trail, we’ll get to our first viewpoint at 4,700m with breathtaking views and panoramas.
 This is where we start our first descent to a pale green glacial lake below Nevado Yanapaccha.
 Here we start the final part to where we join the classic trail to Laguna 69.

 The descent to our vehicle will follow the classic Laguna 69 trail all the way to Cebollapampa from where we will head back to Huaraz.

 At least one, even two, acclimatisation day treks are recommended before embarking on this trek.

 This trail may sometimes be covered in snow and/or iced sections.
 Extreme caution is required.